 Agnes Donahue Pollie was my maternal grandmother.
 She was born in 1897 in Grand Rapids, Michigan.
 My grandfather, Mitchell, and she were wed when she was 18.
 Mitchell owned a small combination butcher/ grocery store.
 They started a family right away with Verna, Dorothy, Donald and finally, Robert.
 Agnes was a short trim woman with lovely copper eyes and tiny features.
 She had her hands full with four children.
-Cooking and baking, there were tons of clothes to wash with a wringer washer and then hanging on a clothesline.
+Cooking and baking, tons of clothes to wash with a wringer washer and hanging on a clothesline.
 Plus she had to iron them all.
 Like most women, during that time, she also made clothes and kept a flower and vegetable garden.
-Then she made time for playing, disciplining, hugging and help with homework.
+Mom always told me she made time for playing, disciplining, hugging and help with homework.
 Meals were freshly cooked, on time, with a neatly set table.
-My Mom always spoke of her as an angel that gave constantly and didn't think of herself.
+Mom always spoke of her as an angel that gave constantly and didn't think of herself.
 My Grandpa worked all day then came home to be waited on.
-He worked outside and also did painting and repairing around the house but there was a difference between "women's work" and what men did.
+He worked outside in his rose garden and also painted and repaired around the house but there was a difference between "women's work" and what men did.

 Grandma found a lump in her breast between her 3rd and 4th child.
 It was the 1930’s and she was pre-menopausal.
 I know that the now outdated Halsted procedure was used.
 At that time, surgical intervention meant removing the breast, the lump nodes in the axilla area and also the chest wall muscle.
 I am not sure about chemotherapy used back then.
 They might have used nitrogen mustard which was very harsh.
 I can't imagine how she handled it all.
 Her own mother helped, also two sisters.
 It must have been so difficult for her and resources for women with cancer were few.

 Grandma began to have abdominal swelling at age 64 and she passed blood.
-There was a colon resection done but she died less thana year after the surgery from colon cancer.
+There was a colon resection done but she died less than a year after the surgery, apparently from metastatic colon cancer.

 My own mom, Dorothy, found a lump in her breast in 1960, just one year after we had moved from Michigan to Georgia.
 She was only 40.
 I was seven but remember Dad’s Mom coming down to help care for my brother and I. With Grandma there, dad could work and mom could recover.